murk-sy/manga-pr-guide/Guide.md

 To make writing easier (or reading harder), there are several symbols that affect the way you read kana symbols.

-~~(TODO: Repetition marks, phonetic marks, somehow explain voiced consonants, other common quotation marks)~~
+(TODO Repetition marks, phonetic marks, somehow explain voiced consonants, other common quotation marks)

 Because repetition symbols used resemble quotation marks, different symbols are used for quotes: